plops/cl-py-generator/example/110_gentoo/README.md

 # script to install gentoo into a chroot

+- this file documents the process of creating a rather minimal gentoo on a laptop that has been booted with another linux distribution. the initial linux distribution is helpful because we can use its general kernel to identify which kernel modules are used in this particular system (and which ones aren't)

 - i am running this on an arch linux

 ```
 wget https://bouncer.gentoo.org/fetch/root/all/releases/amd64/autobuilds/20230611T170207Z/stage3-amd64-nomultilib-systemd-mergedusr-20230611T170207Z.tar.xz